konrness/mysql-online-schema-change/README.md

     // add -v or -vv for additional output ./online-schema-change database table "alter table statement" --user jsmith --password pw0rd

+Instead of passing the alter statement as a input parameter, you can also pipe it in:

+    ./online-schema-change database table < alter.sql

 This tool uses a modified version of the facebook OSC script http://bazaar.launchpad.net/~mysqlatfacebook/mysqlatfacebook/tools/annotate/head:/osc/OnlineSchemaChange.php